hackclub/hackclub/workshops/web_chat/README.md

 - [Web chat but clients spam randomly](https://repl.it/@KhushrajRathod/DenoWebsocketChat-Spam) In this web chat...There's spam.
 Once you join, you automatically start spamming and have no control!

-- [Web chat with basic auth](#) People using other's names to send messages?
+- [Web chat with basic auth](#) People using others' names to send messages?
 This web chat implements basic authentication and allows you to use only your ID to sign in

 Did you make something awesome?
 Share it on [#ship](https://hackclub.slack.com/archives/C0M8PUPU6) in the Hack Club Slack and tag me with [@KhushrajRathod](https://hackclub.slack.com/team/U01C21G88QM)